usabilla/usabilla-u4a-react-native/README.md

 ### Requirements

-To use this Bridge, please make sure you are using XCode 9.1 or above.
+This version of the react native bridge works with the latest release of `XCode 9.3`.
+In order to use this bridge with older XCode versions please use the package version `@0.5.3` or less.

 ## Features